ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260513 Medium Voltage Cables _ Underground Dist.md

       1. Do not install cables utilizing the shortest route, but route along those walls providing the longest route and maximum spare cable lengths.
 Form cables to closely parallel walls, not to interfere the duct entrances, and support on brackets and cable insulators at a maximum of four feet.
 In existing manholes, handholes and vaults where new ducts are to be terminated or where new cables are to be installed, locate the existing installation of cables, cable supports and grounding as required for a uniform installation with cables carefully arranged and supported.
 Install cables at middle and bottom of cable racks, leaving top space open for future cables, except as .otherwise indicated for existing installations.
 Provide one spare three-insulator rack arm for each cable rack in each underground structure.
    1. Cable Terminating
    1. Protect terminations of insulated power cables from accidental contact, deterioration of coverings and moisture by providing terminating devices and materials.
 Install terminations of insulated power cables in accordance with the manufacturer's requirements.
 Make terminations with materials and methods as indicated or specified herein or as designated by the written instruction of the cable manufacturer and termination kit manufacturer.
-1. Field Quality Control*   1.
-Cable Field Tests
+1. Field Quality Control
+	1. Cable Field Tests
    1. Perform continuity test on shielding of shielded cables by measuring the dc resistance from end to end.
 Verify shield connection to ground.
    1. Perform a cable insulation resistance test prior to cable connections.
 Individually test each conductor with all other conductors and shields grounded.
    1. Perform cable insulation resistance test prior to cable connections.
 Perform second insulation resistance test after high potential test is completed.